South Dakota Court Records

 - Class 6 Felonies: The least serious felony offenses in the state.
 Imprisonment may not exceed 3 years, fines not exceeding $4,000

-In summary, classes A to C are the most severe classes while classes 5 and 6 are the least severe category of felonies.
-Some crimes can fall under different categories or classes depending on the degree of the crime, prior offenses, financial value, damages done, and other measurable factors surrounding the crime.
+In summary, classes A to C are the most severe categories of felonies, while classes 5 and 6 are the least severe.
+Some crimes may fall under different categories or classes depending on the degree of the crime, prior offenses, financial value, damages done, and other measurable factors surrounding the crime.

-Note: People convicted of a felony may lose certain rights either temporarily or permanently.
+Note: People convicted of a felony may temporarily or permanently lose certain rights.

-Some examples of crimes in South Dakota that can be categorized under specific classes of felonies are:
+Some examples of crimes in South Dakota that may be categorized under specific classes of felonies are:

 - Class C Felonies: First degree aggravated kidnapping (victim released without harm), first degree manslaughter, first degree rape, etc.